gerner/projects/_posts/2024-01-26-winlink-pat-linux.markdown

 from showing up in wine!
 So those apps cannot be running while VaraFM is running.

-And I choose COM 10 with RTS as the PTT configuration.
+And I chose COM 10 with RTS as the PTT configuration.
 That COM port maps to my digirig as per this [COM port mapping tutorial][km4ac_comport].
-It's not clear if I need that if since rigctld could control the PTT.
+It's not clear if I need that since rigctld could control PTT.
 I'm not sure if VARA could just not do that and leave it to Pat/rigctld.

-Also linux specific, I have `sound=alsa` from winetricks.
+Also linux specific, I have `sound=alsa` from [winetricks][winetricks_alsa].
 Otherwise it'll use pulseaudio (or maybe pipewire if you're using a linux OS from the last few years).
-I hear that causes the audio to be jittery or something.
+I hear pulseaudio causes the audio to be jittery or something.
 It also hides the audio devices from Wine and just lists "Pulseaudio".
 So then you'd have to set those up...  somehow else?

 The popup asking for $65 during transmission is kinda irritating.
 But it is nice of EA5HVK to provide it.
 Maybe you and I ought to buy licenses...